jbowles/nlpt/README.md

 ### TODO
 * Support for Arabic and Mandarin are coming, though probably not until late 2014.
-* Eventually move to probabilistic model.
+* Eventually move to a more probabilistic model.

 ### Description
-Tokenizer **does not use regular expressions for its unicode character pattern matching**.
-Instead, it leverages the Go Rune Type (`int32` aliases for Unicode characters) and the String Types defined within Go Struct Types.
-Basically, you can **build custom unicode alphabets** that are used as an allowable set of characters for the tokenizing.
-Rivet Tokenizer seeks to provide an easy to use, flexible work flow that can adapt to novel requirements and be extended easily.
-I am building it with three main concerns:
+Tokenizer it leverages the Go Rune Type (`int32` aliases for Unicode).
+Basically, you can **build custom unicode alphabets** that are used for pattern matching (instead of regular expressions).
+General goals:

 1. Broader spectrum of Unicode characaters used across ever expanding and changing media
 1. Special or nonstandard characters used in software application logs